KTHse/simple-linux-box-sync/README.md

 Limit the accessability of the file `chmod 0600 .davfs2/secrets`

-Create a mount point `mkdir -p /media/box.com` and add a line to /etc/fstab
+Add a line to /etc/fstab, possibly creating directories if you choose some other path.

 ```https://dav.box.com/dav /media/box.com davfs rw,users,noauto 0 0```